Our road trip around Iceland was probably one of our greatest adventures this year.

 The drive from Snaefellsnes Peninsula to Akureyri was pretty long.
-This was the day when we officially got on Iceland’s famous Ring Road (or route 1), which is 1332 km (828 miles) long.
-This route supplies plenty of fantastic scenery, specially if you don’t have time to take any side trips.
-We drove through lava fields, open valleys, close to the coast, up the snowy mountains and what a view every moment!
-Our plan was to make a first stop in Akureyri.
+We officially got on Iceland’s famous Ring Road (or Route 1).
+It is 1332 km (828 miles) long.
+This route supplies plenty of fantastic scenery, especially if you don’t have time to take any side trips.
+We drove through lava fields, open valleys, close to the coast, up the snowy mountains, and what a view every moment!
+Our plan was to make the first stop in Akureyri.
 This is a lively and energetic town and home to around 20.000 inhabitants.
 It is by far the most densely populated community outside the Reykjavík area.

 What did we see?

-Since we were “only” 262 away from Christmas, we stopped for a visit to the Christmas House Akureyri.
-It was actually closed when we got there, but the owner saw us outside and let us in anyway!
+Since we were “only” 262 days away from Christmas, we stopped for a visit to the Christmas House Akureyri.
+It was actually closed when we got there, but the owner saw us outside and let us in any way!
 He turned the Christmas carols on too!
-It was such a magical atmosphere, it felt like walking into a Christmas movie.
-It took a lot of willpower to leave, but of course we weren’t empty handed: cookies and Christmas decorations came home with us!
+It was such a magical atmosphere.
+We felt like we were walking into a Christmas movie.
+It took a lot of willpower to leave, but of course, we weren’t empty-handed: cookies and Christmas decorations came home with us!

-On our drive back to Akureyri we stopped to Goðafoss Waterfall.
+On our drive back to Akureyri we stopped at Goðafoss Waterfall.
 It is a spectacular waterfall, you cannot miss it!!!
-The name is very fitting “waterfall of the Gods”.
+The name is the very fitting “waterfall of the Gods”.
 The water of the river Skjálfandafljót falls from a height of 12 meters over a width of 30 meters.